Joseph Duggar Causes A Stir When He Admits Giving Kendra Caldwell A Promise Ring

 A post shared by The Duggar Family (@duggarfam) on

-Counting On is going to be filled with plenty of new things for fans to see, with Joseph Duggar courting Kendra Caldwell and Joy-Anna Duggar being engaged to Austin Forsyth.
-Many fans have watched as the family has grown up and now several of them are moving on to their own lives with spouses and building families.
+Counting On is going to be filled with plenty of new things for fans to see with Joseph Duggar courting Kendra Caldwell and Joy-Anna Duggar being engaged to Austin Forsyth.
+Many fans have watched as the family has grown up and now, several of them are moving on to their own lives with spouses and building families.
 There is plenty of fascination with how things will go between Joseph and Kendra because it has been so long since fans were able to see how courting looks from the male perspective.
-Four of the Duggar daughters have courted, three are married, and one is engaged.
-Josh Duggar went through the process, but with it being so long ago, the memories aren’t vivid.
+Four of the Duggar daughters have courted, three are married and one is engaged.
+Josh Duggar went through the process but with it being so long ago, the memories aren’t vivid.

 Things appear to be blissful between Joseph Duggar and Kendra Caldwell.
 When they spoke about each other during their announcement, they were genuinely happy.
-They have passed the “getting to know you” stage because of the years they have known one another, and there is speculation this courtship could move as fast as Joy-Anna and Austin’s did.
-Joseph Duggar will have eyes on him now more than ever, and it looks like he is ready for it.
+They have passed the “getting to know you” stage because of the years they have known one another and there is speculation this courtship could move as fast as Joy-Anna and Austin’s did.
+Joseph Duggar will have eyes on him now more than ever and it looks like he is ready for it.

 [Featured Image by Duggar family/Twitter]